 HUMAN LEGIBILITY VS PERFORMANCE

 I can sense the angry toxic troll things banging on their keyboards.
 Oh, stupid tips.
-It is a complete waste of time structuring the code nicely.
+It is a complete waste of time to structure the code nicely.
 More spaces and indentations only add to the file size and loading bloat.

 Well, that is only partially true.
-But consider the technologies that we have these days – We have fast Internet connections, we have powerful gaming smartphones.
-Also, there are many techniques these days such as GZIP and auto-minification.
-The extra comments and line breaks are not going to create a dent in the performance anyway.
+But consider the technologies that we have these days – We have fast Internet connections, we have powerful smartphones.
+Also, there are many techniques these days such as GZIP, buffering, preloading, and auto-minification.
+The extra comments and line breaks are not going to make a dent in the performance.